FAQ About Criminal Defense

 Here at Cole Paschall Law, we’ve spent years fighting for our clients.
-We believe that everyone deserves justice, and we strive to get you the best possible outcome.
+We believe that everyone deserves justice, and we strive to get you the top possible outcome.
 If our FAQ for criminal defense doesn’t answer your questions, contact our office for more assistance.

 Should You Talk to the Police?

 When the police arrest someone, they listen to everything the individual says.
 In some cases, those words are used against them in court.
 For that reason, you should avoid talking to the police.
 You should wait until your Fort Worth criminal defense attorney is by your side.